Citizenship and Immigration Status Requirements for all Programs

 1. Determining whether a person has entered the U.S. before August 22, 1996.

-A person is not subject to the five-year bar for TANF, or medical assistance if they entered the U.S. before August 22, 1996, even if they did not obtain a “qualified” immigration status until sometime after they entered.
-As long as the alien “continuously resided” in the U.S. from the earlier date, that date is considered the “date of entry”.
-“Continuously resided” means the alien only left the U.S. for short periods of time.
+A person is not subject to the five-year bar for TANF if they entered the U.S. before August 22, 1996, even if they did not obtain a “qualified” immigration status until sometime after they entered.
+As long as the immigrant “continuously resided” in the U.S. from the earlier date, that date is considered the “date of entry”.
+“Continuously resided” means the immigrant maintained residence in the U.S. and only left the U.S. for short periods of time.

-1. Aliens who have the five-year bar.
+1. Immigrants who have the five-year bar.

 2. How to determine the date a Victim of Trafficking becomes a qualified alien.